signalogic/SigSRF_SDK/mediaTest_readme.md

 # mediaTest Getting Started

 Here are some command lines to use with the mediaTest demo.
 The demo is limited to two (2) concurrent transcoding streams, and two (2) concurrent instances (one instance = console window), for a total of four (4) streams.
-The commercial software has no concurrency or multiuser limitations, for either bare metal or VM usage.
+The commercial software has no concurrency or multiuser limitations, for either bare metal or VM operation.

 ## Codec Tests